philmillwee2/UDpCars/doc/spec.md

 1. [X] address() checks for ip
 2. [X] address() checks for port
 3. [ ] test message receipt
-  a. learn how to mock message
+  a. learn how to mock message (maybe not)

 ## Questions
 1. In "test-listener.js" the second it() in describe("listener module"), the